adrian1703/powershell-execmanager/README.md

 - **Predefined Actions**: Comes with built-in functions:
     - `Invoke-Download`: For downloading files from the internet.
     - `Invoke-Exe`: For executing installer files with arguments.
+- **Generalized Command Invokation**: Omit the definition process of actions and invoke any command your powershell is equipped with.
 - **Serialized Execution**:
     - Tasks are executed in order.
     - Actions within a task are executed sequentially.
 - **Environment Variables Support**: Incorporate dynamic values (e.g., file paths, user environment variables) using `${}` syntax in the YAML file.
-These placeholders are automatically resolved to their current environment variable values at runtime.
+These placeholders are automatically resolved to their current environment variable values at runtime. **Define temporary environment variables** for the specific execution context in the config YAML.
 - **Dry-Run Mode**: Simulate the execution without performing actual actions, useful for testing configurations.
 - **Repeatable Workflows**: Reuse the YAML configuration for consistent and repeatable task executions.